Recital Information

 IMPORTANT INFORMATION FOR YOUR DANCER

-• Please ensure that your child has proper shoes and tights for Recital day, as they will stand out and not look uniform with their class.
+Please ensure that your child has thd "proper" shoes and tights for Recital day, as they will stand out and not look uniform with their class.

-• Snack will not be needed, as the performance is not that long, and children should be fed before they arrive at the Auditorium.
+Snacks will not be needed, and children should be fed before they arrive at the Auditorium.
 Please allow at least 45 minutes prior to performance for your child to eat, so that we don't have any upset tummies.

 Dancers need to wear makeup when performing, because distance of the performer from the audience can cause the facial features to fade or blur.
 However, it is not required.